mathiasertl/django-ca/docs/source/quickstart/docker.rst

 .. structured-tutorial-part:: create-localsettings.yaml

-Please see :doc:`/settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.
+Please see :doc:`/settings` for a list of available settings.

 Note that you can pass simple configuration variables also via environment variables prefixed with ``DJANGO_CA_``.
 For example, you could also configure the broker URL with: